-Prepare a written description of the project on no more than 11 typed (you may also use a combination of text and artwork).
+Prepare a written description of the project on no more than 11 pages (you may also use a combination of text and artwork).

 The description must include the following sections in this exact order:

 - Present Technology: Give an overview of the present form of the technology, including some scientific principles involved in how it functions.
 Define a key challenge or limitation of this present technology that you will address in your ExploraVision project.